Why Substance Abuse and Salesmen Often Go Hand in Hand

 I soon learned salesmen party the most because they had the means to pay for the party.

 If you’re reading this and you know you need to pull it together, it’s not as hard as you think.
 You’ve most likely replaced the high of the sale with the high of the drug.
 The high from the drugs are now bleeding over into your work life and counterbalancing each other.
 It’s only a matter of time before one or the other takes over.
 Sadly, the one that usually takes over for most of us is the drug.

-If you have a problem and can’t stop, call some hot line.
-Don’t ask a fellow salesman for help, he’ll just give you hell for being some sort of p*ssy for having a problem lol.
+If you have a problem and can’t stop, call one of the hotlines.
+Don’t ask a fellow salesman for help, he’ll just give you hell for being some sort of p*ssy for having a problem, lol.
 You know how we are.
 The office space in most places I worked was more like a locker room.

-Addiction is no joke though, if you know someone that needs to be brought back to reality, talk to them.
-I’ve seen way to many talented salesman dry up and fall off because they couldn’t take the success and the party caught up to them.
+Addiction is no joke, though.
+If you know someone that needs to be brought back to reality, talk to them.
+I’ve seen way too many talented salesmen dry up and fall off because they couldn’t take the success and the party caught up with them.
 Don’t be that guy.
 You’re better than that.
 Everything is fun but everything in moderation.
 Except sales.
-There’s no need for moderation of how many sales you can make!
+There’s no need for moderation in how many sales you can make!

 Are you ready to take your sales game to the next level and join a community of the coldest closers on the planet?
 Just head over to www.breakfreeacademy.com to change your future.